LURE

-Temporary, site specific installation of shimmering mylar fishing lures bring light into the darkest areas of a student housing courtyar
+Site-specific installation of shimmering mylar fishing lures that bring light into the darkest areas of a UW student housing courtyard.
+Trolling lines were fabricated by local craftsmen and anchored to the building elevation at specific datums that correspond to changing light levels.

 1. View of installation from courtyard below.